makerdao/community/governance/polls/templates/MIPs Monthly Governance Poll -  $date_MONTH_DD,_YYYY.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* This MIPs bundle will proceed to the final ratification vote (Executive Vote) in the last week of the monthly Governance Cycle provided the Governance Facilitator(s) confirm a 'yes' outcome of the Monthly Governance Poll on the next Governance and Risk call on $next_governance_call_date_MONTH_DD,_YYYY.
+* This MIPs bundle will proceed to the final ratification vote (Executive Vote) in the last week of the monthly Governance Cycle provided the Governance Facilitators confirm a 'yes' outcome of the Monthly Governance Poll on the next Governance and Risk call on $next_governance_call_date_MONTH_DD,_YYYY.
-* The Executive Vote will be submitted on $next_executive_date_MONTH_DD,_YYYY assuming a positive outcome is confirmed by the Governance Facilitator(s).
+* The Executive Vote will be submitted on $next_executive_date_MONTH_DD,_YYYY assuming a positive outcome is confirmed by the Governance Facilitators.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**
 * Proposals may be resubmitted to the governance cycle up to three times if they are voted down.